paymill/paymill-xtcommerce-3/README.md

 # Installation

 Download the following zip file and upload the extracted files in the root directory of your xtCommerce shop.
+Download the following file, extract the zip file and upload the content of the copy_this folder in the root directory of your xtCommerce shop.
+There is also a folder named change_full

 https://github.com/paymill/paymill-xtcommerce-3/archive/master.zip